IRS whistleblowers say Biden DOJ's 'abuse of power' interfered in Hunter Biden investigation - The Southern Maryland Chronicle

 “The Department of Justice engaged in a campaign to delay, divulge, and deny that investigation,” he added.

-Smith went after the IRS as well, saying the agency “delayed investigators for years, leading to the expiration of the statute of limitations for many of the crimes involved.”
+Smith also went after the IRS, saying the agency “delayed investigators for years, leading to the expiration of the statute of limitations for many of the crimes involved.”

 “They divulged key investigative details to Biden’s attorneys, and even the President’s transition team,” he said.

-This article was originally published on TheCenterSquare.com and is republished with permission.
+This article was originally published on TheCenterSqaure.com and is republished with permission.